Shelter Island Reporter editorial: Jay Card Jr. will be missed

 The word that Jay Card Jr. has opted to leave town employment after long service with the Police Department and, since 2012, as Highway Superintendent and Public Works Commissioner, comes as a blow.

-Mr. Card has served with distinction, managing multimillion dollar budgets, motivating and managing crews to make sure work is being done well, and organizing projects to ensure those with the greatest priorities get needed attention.
+Mr. Card has served with distinction, managing multimillion-dollar budgets, motivating and managing crews to make sure work is being done well, and organizing projects to ensure those with the greatest priorities get needed attention.

 That has not been an easy job, given a reluctance in the past to provide sufficient funding to maintain town assets.
-Only in the past year under the Gerth administration has there been a determination on the part of the Town Board to create a capital budget to ensure assets are properly maintained, rather than allowed to fall into such disrepair that when projects are undertaken, they end up costing more because of further deterioration.
+Only in the past year under the Gerth administration has there been a determination on the part of the Town Board to create a capital budget to ensure assets are properly maintained, rather than allowed to fall into such disrepair that, when projects are undertaken, they end up costing more because of further deterioration.

 Only in his initial run for office, in which Mr. Card ran against Hap Bowditch Jr., did he face opposition, with both parties endorsing his subsequent runs.
 That about sums up the respect he earned from Shelter Islanders.